 In-line with advice from Public Health, the College will not be conducting wide-scale temperature checking of students/staff as there is limited evidence to demonstrate the value of such checks.
 However, if the temperature of a student/staff member does need to be checked, the school has a supply of non-touch thermometers at dedicated first aid areas of the College.

 Locker areas at Penquite will have entry and exit points and students will need to wait until there is room to enter.
 Witches hats and crosses on the floor will mark the waiting areas.
 Bag areas at Elphin will be overseen by class teachers.

 Café areas will continue to be closed for all of Term 3 for Middle School and Senior School areas.
-However, the Penquite Tuckshop and Elphin Canteen will be open in a limited capacity from Week 2 in Term 3.
+However, the Penquite Tuckshop and Elphin Canteen will be open in a limited capacity early in Term 3.
 This will be for pre-ordering and pre-paying for lunch orders only.
+Specific details regarding the online ordering process for the Tuckshop/Canteen will be circulated shortly.
 Students should continue to bring all pre-prepared food to school unless the intention is to pre-order lunch at the Tuckshop/Canteen.
 There will be no microwaves or sandwich presses available during this time.
 The Laneway Café and all drinking fountains are not able to be used.
 Students are also not able to share food at any time.